anyone-protocol/ator-protocol/doc/HACKING/HowToReview.md

 - Do all the functions, global variables, types, and structure members with modified behavior have modified documentation?

-- Do all the new torrc options have documentation?
+- Do all the new anonrc options have documentation?

 - If this changes Tor's behavior on the wire, is there a design proposal?